 |---|---|---|---|---|

-Mpetshi Perricard is 201cm tall and only 22 years old — the tallest and youngest one-hander in the top 100, turning pro as recently as 2021.
-The shot is not dying out entirely among the new generation.
+Mpetshi Perricard is 201cm and only 22 — the tallest and youngest one-hander in the top 100, turning pro as recently as 2021.
+The shot is not extinct among the new generation.

 Tsitsipas is coached by his father, Apostolos Tsitsipas.
 The family bet on the one-hander when Stefanos was a junior, at a time when most Greek academies had long since switched to two-handed coaching.